 (D) Applicants for any license or certificate of registration issued by the board shall be of good moral character.
 The board may, in its discretion, deny any application for licensure or certification if the board finds that the applicant was convicted of, pled guilty to, or pled no contest to a felony or misdemeanor involving moral turpitude or for acts committed, which would constitute a felony or misdemeanor involving moral turpitude, if committed in Ohio.
 The board shall consider the number and timing of any convictions and the relationship those convictions may have to the practice for which the applicant has made application for licensure or certification.
 The board shall consider an applicant's fitness to practice a part of the good moral character requirements.
 The board at its discretion may request any of the following to help determine good moral character and fitness to practice: a criminal records check, a criminal background check or a psychological evaluation.

 (E) All applicants for an initial license or registration shall submit a request to the bureau of criminal identification and investigation for a criminal records check of the applicant per sections 4776.02 and 4776.03 of the Revised Code and shall include a federal bureau of identification criminal records check request.
-This requirement applies to all initial applications for professional counselor, social worker, professional clinical counselor, independent social worker, marriage and family therapist, independent marriage and family therapist, or for registration of title as a social work assistant, counselor trainee or social worker trainee.
+This requirement applies to all initial applications for professional counselor, social worker, professional clinical counselor, independent social worker, marriage and family therapist, independent marriage and family therapist, or for registration of title as a social work assistant, counselor trainee , marriage and family therapist trainee or social worker trainee.
 The applications for criminal records check shall comply with section 109.572 of the Revised Code.
-The criminal records check shall be received at least one year prior to licensure or a new criminal records check shall be required.
+The criminal records check shall be received within one year prior to licensure or a new criminal records check shall be required.
 Section 4776.02 of the Revised Code requires that all fingerprint reports be sent directly to the board office from the bureau of criminal identification and investigation.
 Any fingerprint results mailed to or from some other source shall not be accepted.

 (1) Applicants in the state of Ohio shall go to a county sheriff's office or other agency approved by Ohio's attorney general to request an electronic criminal records check and submit fingerprints to the bureau of criminal identification and investigation.
 A link to electronic fingerprint sites is available on the board's web page under "forms".